-Machine Learning (ML), Data Mining and Pattern Recognition are highly relevant topics most often used in the field of automation with Artificial Intelligence (AI).
+Machine Learning (ML), Data Mining, and Pattern Recognition are highly relevant topics most often used in the field of automation with Artificial Intelligence (AI).
 Irrespective of their overlapping similarities, these ideas are not identical.
-Over the past few years, there have been huge leaps in Data Science and Big Data, which has led an average business user to grapple with the lexicon on tech-terminology.
+Over the past few years, there have been huge leaps in Data Science and Big Data, which have led an average business user to grapple with the lexicon on tech terminology.
 This development has caused nothing but confusion among people since they aren’t sure of the differences between terms and concepts.
 In our opinion, Machine Learning, Pattern Recognition, and Data Mining are significant examples of this.

 Machine Learning (ML) vs. Pattern Recognition vs. Data Mining

 It is always a challenge to describe the difference between the three fields since there is considerable confusion because of significant overlap regarding the objectives and approaches.